-Injury is the leading cause of death and the second highest contributor to the burden of disease of Australians aged between 12 and 24 years.
-One of the contributing factors to trauma death is the inability for the injured patient to clot properly.
-Studies have shown that in approximately 10-50% of trauma patients the blood does not clot properly, with patients exhibiting abnormal clotting up to 4 times more likely to die from their injuries.
+Traumatic injury is the leading cause of death and the second highest contributor to the burden of disease of Australians aged between 12 and 24 years.
+In approximately 10-50% of trauma, blood does not clot properly, with these patients up to 4 times more likely to die from their injuries.

 Increasingly, prisoners are requiring transfer to and assessment in the ED; some for illnesses that may be treated in the custodial environment with an appropriately trained health care professional.
 Optimising how health care is delivered in the watch house environment was the focus of this study, following recommendations in a recent (2012) Inquiry following the death of Herbert John Mitchell.

 This study is underpinned by recommendations from deaths in custody, the literature and anecdotal experience.
 The study will provide a comprehensive outcomes evaluation of a 66 day trial of a model where emergency nurses were posted to the local watch house for an 8hr late shift and a 10hr night shift to supplement domiciliary nursing services to provide 24hr nursing presence in the watch house.
 This model of enabling experienced emergency nurses the opportunity to work within an 'out of hospital environment' but with the support from medical colleagues has not to our knowledge been trialed elsewhere and is therefore innovative.

 The impact expected from this study is on the prisoners, health care staff and police staff working in this model.
 We expect the following main outcomes: less transfers of prisoners to ED from the watch house and a cost effective model.READ MORE